XenitAB/xenitab.github.io/docs/blog/12factor.md

 > Twelve-factor processes are stateless and share-nothing.

 This factor remains relevant as written.
-In the world or REST APIs, this effectively means that we should hold no domain state in memory between HTTP requests - it should always be handed over to a caching service.
+In the world of REST APIs, this effectively means that we should hold no domain state in memory between HTTP requests - it should always be handed over to a caching service.
 This is the main enabler for scale-out in a software-as-a-service.

 Adhering to this rule is also a good way to avoid memory leaks, which tend to plague garbage-collected ecosystems such as Java, Node, Python and Ruby.
 You will still get leaks after you out-source your caching to Redis, but it will be much easier to measure and the incitement to properly architecture the caching is stronger.